 In addition, in the past, research studies often did not include women.
 For example, the Jellinek model, the famous model of alcoholism that defines different types of alcoholism and is often referred to in Alcoholics Anonymous, was originally developed using only a small number of male subjects who attended Alcoholics Anonymous meetings.
 Other past research studies did not include women, and specific adjustments in treatment or in the development of treatment protocols for women were not considered.

-Other Issues Associated with the Stigmatization of Women with Alcohol Use Disorders
+Issues Associated with the Stigmatization of Alcoholism in Women

 There are other issues that contribute to the stigmatization of women with alcohol use disorders.

 - According to the American Psychiatric Association (APA), rates of alcohol use disorders are greater among adult men (12.4 percent) than adult women (4.9 percent).
 This does not apply to a diagnosis of binge drinking where adolescent or young adult women are diagnosed more often than adolescent or young adult men.
 These figures may contribute to the notion that alcohol abuse among women is not a significant or important issue.